Checklist: Are you ready to launch your group and your first event?

 Group Set Up

-3. Connect to Stripe
+2. Connect to Stripe To Collect Payments

-4. Embed events Iframe/widget onto your website
+4. Embed events, leagues, and tournaments onto your website

 5. Assign multiple group/event admins

-7. Familiarize yourself with the Player Dashboard
+6. Familiarize yourself with the Player Dashboard

 Event Set Up

-8. Event description
+7. Event description

 Ensure your event title and description contain descriptive information!
 Use the description text box to tell players what to bring, where to meet, what kind of surface you’re playing on, and what to expect.
 Here’s a great example of an event description.

-P.S.: If the game is happening NO matter what, in the description, write that it’s a guaranteed game!
+PS: If the game is happening NO matter what, in the description, write that it’s a guaranteed game!

-9. Create an attendee cap
+8. Create an attendee cap

 Think about creating a sense of “urgency/demand” for your games.
 For example, if you host 5v5 games, think about limiting your first few events to 10 players initially so players want to commit/ RSVP right away.
 Always create a sense of urgency.
 Edit your attendee cap through your event’s Edit button.

-11. Cancellation deadlines, Account Credits & Refunds
+9. Cancellation Deadlines, Account Credits & Refunds

 • Note: If for some reason you need to send a refund (i.e., to a players’ credit card/original payment method), you can still manually refund transactions, but the organizer incurs the Stripe fee for doing so.
 Learn about Stripe’s fee policy on refunds.

-12. Don’t overwhelm players/members with too many upcoming events
+10. Don’t overwhelm players/members with too many upcoming events

-If you want to collect participant info (like emails and phone numbers, t-shirt sizes, skill level, etc.), then you should be collecting them with the custom questions tool.
-Read here to learn more about setting up custom questions and viewing or exporting the responses.
+**If you want to collect participant info (like emails and phone numbers, t-shirt sizes, skill level, etc.), then you should be collecting them with the custom questions tool.
+Read here) to learn more about setting up custom questions and viewing or exporting the responses.

-14. Automatic waitlist
+11. Automatic waitlist

 The automatic waitlist turns on when your event fills up, and does all the work for you!
 Read here to learn more about how it works.
 It is truly an administrative time saver when it comes to popular games.